-American Public University System (APUS) is accredited by the Higher Learning Commission (HLC), a member of the North Central Association (NCA).
+American Public University System (APUS) is accredited by the Higher Learning Commission (HLC).
 APUS is comprised of American Military University (AMU) and American Public University (APU).
-The Higher Learning Commission is an accrediting body recognized by the USDE and CHEA.
+The Higher Learning Commission (www.hlcommission.org) is an accrediting body recognized by ED and CHEA.
 Accreditation requires a significant amount of self-study and presentation of evidence to satisfy the demanding requirements of accrediting organizations.
 Obtaining accreditation demonstrates that APUS is focused on academic excellence and providing the best possible educational experience for its students.
 View the APUS 2011 HLC Reaccreditation letter.

 Further information on recognition policies and standards may be found on the following websites: